 This awesome dude is Buck Angel.
 He was in Adelaide recently doing a number of shows at part of our Feast Festival, which is our annual queer pride event.
-I were fortunate enough to get along to several of them.
+I was fortunate enough to get along to several of them.
 I first met Buck as an amazing life size golden statue of him by artist Marc Quinn, that’s in our Art Gallery of South Australia.

 Photo from this blog.